eclipse-sumo/sumo.website/content/contact.md

 </div>

-To **unsubscribe**, please visit the same link(s) as given above for subscription.
-You will find a field there that allows you to unsubscribe.
-An easy way to subscribe (or unsubscribe) is to write an email to [sumo-user-join@eclipse.org](mailto:sumo-user-join@eclipse.org) (or [sumo-user-leave@eclipse.org](mailto:sumo-user-leave@eclipse.org) for unsubscribing).
+To **unsubscribe** visit the same link(s) as given above for subscription.
+An easy way to subscribe (or unsubscribe) is to write an email to [sumo-user-join@eclipse.org](mailto:sumo-user-join@eclipse.org) or [sumo-user-leave@eclipse.org](mailto:sumo-user-leave@eclipse.org).
 Make sure to use the right sender address (subject and body can be empty).
-This works of course for the dev and the announce list as well.
+This works for the dev and the announce list as well.

 <div class="container alert alert-info alert-dismissible" style="margin-bottom:0;">
     There is also a <a href="http://sumo-user.90755.n8.nabble.com/">forum available</a> to access the <b>sumo-user</b> mailing list.
 Please be aware that every message to the forum also goes to all sumo-user subscribers and vice versa.
 You need to register for the forum, but you only need a valid email, not an Eclipse account.